 The United Communities project builds law enforcement’s capacity to engage Arab, Middle Eastern, Muslim, and South Asian (AMEMSA) communities in preventing crime.
-The U.S. Department of Justice’s Office of Community Oriented Policing Services has funded Vera to partner with three law enforcement agencies and explore the challenges and opportunities of working with AMEMSA communities to support homeland security goals.
-The project will generate information and resources relevant to community-policing activities in other jurisdictions.
+The U.S. Department of Justice’s Office of Community Oriented Policing Services funded Vera to partner with three law enforcement agencies and explore the challenges and opportunities of working with AMEMSA communities to support homeland security goals.
+The project generated information and resources relevant to community-policing activities in other jurisdictions.

 How can police-immigrant partnerships improve homeland security?

 The events of September 11, 2001, complicated the nature of law enforcement interactions with Arab, Middle Eastern, Muslim, and South Asian immigrant communities.
 Many people in these communities were victims of hate crimes and racial profiling; some were identified as terrorism suspects.
 Even when police understand that communication and collaboration with immigrant communities can strengthen counterterrorism efforts, many agencies do not know how to begin to engage with people who are wary of the authorities.
 This project seeks to bridge gaps between law enforcement and disengaged Arab, Middle Eastern, Muslim, and South Asian communities and create tools that will help build lasting partnerships to enhance public safety.

 United Communities builds upon the findings of Vera’s two-year study of relations between Arab Americans and law enforcement in the United States following September 11, 2001.

 For more information about the United Communities project, contact Susan Shah.